 It can provide botanical artists with a substrate to turn into an image of a living plant.
-BUT it can also provide an artist with the story of its human collector, history from the time it was collected, and geopolitical information about where it came from.
+BUT it can also provide an artist with the story of its human collector, the history from the time it was collected, and geopolitical information about where it came from.

 It was a drawing of a teddy bear in a toy shop with the price of the bear in old money on it.
 I have found letters from collectors to each other, tucked between pages on a herbarium shelf.

 Histological specimens of human tissue have stories that travel with them too – if you know where and how to look.
 In the case of connecting narratives, we are connecting stories from patients and scientists by asking about objects, symbols, sounds, or smells, that are significant to them.

 What is your chief enemy of creativity?

-Asshats, and asshattery; both data and experience tell me that funding, galleries, arts magazines, science conferences, academia, etc, still favour the male, white, and well-to-do.
+Asshats, and asshattery; both data and experience tell me that funding, galleries, art magazines, science conferences, academia, etc, still favour the male, white, and well-to-do.
 That really gets old after a while, it grinds you down…

-My brain is full of ideas and information and hardly any time to express it.
+My brain is full of ideas and information and hardly have any time to express it.
 I’ve had chronic insomnia since I was in my teens, and sometimes I can use it to get extra time.
 But realistically, I’ve had to learn to be a good editor when it comes to what I could make versus what I can make.

 You couldn’t live without…

 Oxygen.
 Water.
 Sugar.
 Friendship, cats, pencils, and caffeine.
 Wandering in the woods picking up twigs.
-Still poking about under dead wood for beetles and frogs… Oh look!
+Still poking about under dead wood for beetles and frogs… Oh, look!
 We’re back where I started!
 I do genuinely have mud in my hair today, too.
-Don’t grow up, its a trap.
+Don’t grow up, it’s a trap.